-- 340.1 Members in Business may have Financial Interests, including those arising from compensation or incentive arrangements, or may know of Financial Interests of Immediate or Close Family members, that, in certain circumstances, may create threats to compliance with the fundamental principles.
+- 340.1 Members in Business may have Financial Interests, or may know of Financial Interests of Immediate or Close Family members, that, in certain circumstances, may create threats to compliance with the fundamental principles.
 For example, self-interest threats to objectivity or confidentiality may be created through the existence of the motive and opportunity to manipulate price sensitive information in order to gain financially.
-Examples of circumstances that may create self-interest threats include situations where the Member in Business or an Immediate or Close Family member: - Holds a Direct or Indirect Financial Interest in the employing organisation and the value of that Financial Interest could be directly affected by decisions made by the Member in Business. - Is eligible for a profit related bonus and the value of that bonus could be directly affected by decisions made by the Member in Business. - Holds, directly or indirectly, deferred bonus share entitlements or share options in the employing organisation, the value of which could be directly affected by decisions made by the Member in Business. - Otherwise participates in compensation arrangements which provide incentives to achieve performance targets or to support efforts to maximize the value of the employing organisation's shares, for example, through participation in long-term incentive plans which are linked to certain performance conditions being met. - 340.2 Self-interest threats arising from compensation or incentive arrangements may be further compounded by pressure from superiors or peers in the employing organisation who participate in the same arrangements.
-For example, such arrangements often entitle participants to be awarded shares in the employing organisation at little or no cost to the employee provided certain performance criteria are met.
-In some cases, the value of the shares awarded may be significantly greater than the base salary of the Member in Business. - 340.3 A Member in Business shall not manipulate information or use confidential information for personal gain or for the financial gain of others.
-The more senior the position that the Member in Business holds, the greater the ability and opportunity to influence financial reporting and decision making and the greater the pressure there might be from superiors and peers to manipulate information.
-In such situations, the Member in Business shall be particularly alert to the principle of integrity, which imposes an obligation on all Members to be straightforward and honest in all professional and business relationships. - 340.4 The significance of any threat created by Financial Interests, shall be evaluated and safeguards applied, when necessary, to eliminate the threat or reduce it to an Acceptable Level.
-In evaluating the significance of any threat, and, when necessary, determining the appropriate safeguards to be applied, a Member in Business shall evaluate the nature of the interest.
-This includes evaluating the significance of the interest.
-What constitutes a significant interest will depend on personal circumstances.
-Examples of such safeguards include:

-- Policies and procedures for a committee independent of management to determine the level or form of remuneration of senior management. - Disclosure of all relevant interests, and of any plans to exercise entitlements or trade in relevant shares, to those charged with the governance of the employing organisation, in accordance with any internal policies. - Consultation, where appropriate, with superiors within the employing organisation. - Consultation, where appropriate, with those charged with the governance of the employing organisation or relevant pProfessional Bbodies. - Internal and external audit procedures.

-• Up-to-date education on ethical issues and on the legal restrictions and other regulations around potential insider trading.
+Examples of circumstances that may create self-interest threats include situations where the Member in Business or an Immediate or Close Family member: - Holds a Direct or Indirect Financial Interest in the employing organisation and the value of that Financial Interest could be directly affected by decisions made by the Member in Business; - Is eligible for a profit related bonus and the value of that bonus could be directly affected by decisions made by the Member in Business; - Holds, directly or indirectly, share options in the employing organisation, the value of which could be directly affected by decisions made by the Member in Business; - Holds, directly or indirectly, share options in the employing organisation which are, or will soon be, eligible for conversion; or - May qualify for share options in the employing organisation or performance related bonuses if certain targets are achieved. - The significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
+In evaluating the significance of any threat, and, when necessary, determining the appropriate safeguards to be applied to eliminate the threat or reduce it to an Acceptable Level, a Member in Business shall evaluate the nature of the Financial Interest.
+This includes evaluating the significance of the Financial Interest and determining whether it is Direct or Indirect.
+What constitutes a significant or valuable stake in an organisation will vary from individual to individual, depending on personal circumstances.
+Examples of such safeguards include: - Policies and procedures for a committee independent of management to determine the level or form of remuneration of senior management. - Disclosure of all relevant interests, and of any plans to trade in relevant shares to Those Charged with Governance of the employing organisation, in accordance with any internal policies. - Consultation, where appropriate, with superiors within the employing organisation. - Consultation, where appropriate, with Those Charged with Governance of the employing organisation or relevant professional bodies. - Internal and external audit procedures. - Up-to-date education on ethical issues and on the legal restrictions and other regulations around potential insider trading.